stephengold/Maud/README.md

  + changing the source pose automatically updates the target pose,
  + changing the skeleton map automatically updates the target pose,
- + selecting a mapped source bone also selects the corresponding target bone, and
+ + selecting a mapped source bone also selects the corresponding target bone,
+ + selecting a mapped target bone also selects the corresponding source bone, and
- + dragging axes of the target bone automatically updates the twist value of the selected bone mapping.
+ + dragging an axis of the target bone automatically updates the twist value of the selected bone mapping.

+To save the loaded skeleton map, use "Map -> Save".

 When you're ready to retarget animations between models, use the "Retarget Tool" ("Animations -> Add new -> Retarget").